 To start with your babies may be too small to sit in a highchair safely and comfortably so you will want something to sit them in such as a Bumbo on the floor/ Twin Z Pillow etc).
 They need to be sitting upright to avoid choking.

 When looking for highchairs some things to think about are:

-Narrow foot base – you will have TWO of these monstrosities taking up your kitchen/dining/lounge for a good year so don’t go for highchairs that have a really wide foot base as they just take up more room.
-It is also easier to have your twins sitting as close to each other as possible to minimise mess and for ease of feeding.
+Narrow foot base – you will have TWO of these monstrosities taking up your kitchen/dining/lounge for a good year so don’t go for high chairs that have a really wide foot base as they just take up more room.
+It is also easier to have your twins sitting as close to each other as possible to minimize mess and for ease of feeding.